nats-io/nats-site/content/blog/jetstream-java-client-03-consume.md

 ### Idle Heartbeat

-If the idle heartbeat period is set, the server will send a status message to the client when the period has elapsed but it has not received any new messages.
+If the idle heartbeat period is set, the server will send a status message with to the client when the period has elapsed but it has not received any new messages.
 This lets the client know that it's still there, but just isn't receiving messages.
+The Java client's `Status` object has a helper method `isHeartbeat()` that can help you identify this specific status message.

 ### Flow Control

 Flow control is another way for the consumer to manage back pressure.
 Instead of relying on the rate limit, it relies on the pending limits of max messages and/or max bytes.
 If the server sends the number of messages or bytes without receiving an ack, it will send a status message letting you know it has reached this limit.
 Once flow control is tripped, the server will not start sending messages again until the client tells the server, even if all messages have been acknowledged.
+The Java client's `Status` object has a helper method `isFlowControl()` that can help you identify this specific status message.

 ## About the Author